Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 For example, employees of a company, films, actors, club members.
 Each **entity** has **attributes**.

-The simplest kind of database, a flat file, holds data about one entity only, such as a user's coins and roles in the Baguette Brigaders Discord Server.
+The simplest kind of database, a flat file, holds data about one entity only, such as a user's coins and roles in the Baguette Brigaders Discord Server (join [here](https://ibaguette.com/discord) btw).

 If you are designing a system for a company that sells subscriptions for online revision resources, a flat file would not be useful.